jcolag/entropy-arbitrage/2025-05-01-second-chances.md

  > **RIKER 2**: Captain Picard made has some inquiries.
 He managed to get me a posting on the *Gandhi*.
 And considering how long I've been out of commission, it's an amazing opportunity.

-I probably don't need to tell you about [Mahatma Gandhi](https://en.wikipedia.org/wiki/Mahatma_Gandhi), but in case I did, you now have that information.
+I probably don't need to tell you about {% wiki Mahatma_Gandhi|Mahatma Gandhi|en %}, but in case I did, you now have that information.

  > **RIKER 2**: Deanna.
 After I've served for six months, I'm eligible to bring family aboard.
 If we got married---